-Chaired by the Assistant Vice President for Energy & Campus Development and coordinated by the Sustainability Institute at UNH and the UNH Office of Energy & Utilities, the ETF is the formal working group behind UNH’s broad Climate Education Initiative (CEI).
+Chaired by the Associate Vice President for Facilities and coordinated by the Sustainability Institute at UNH and UNH Facilities, the ETF is the formal working group behind UNH’s broad Climate Education Initiative (CEI).
 Initially founded in 2005 to develop new ways to reduce energy consumption in response to fast-rising energy prices, the mission of the ETF soon broadened to serve in an advisory capacity to the UNH President and make recommendations on the full range of issues that relate to climate change and energy.
 These issues include everything from energy generation, demand management, efficiency and conservation, to greenhouse gas mitigation policy and action, participation in energy and carbon markets, and curriculum, research and outreach opportunities related to climate and energy.
 The overarching goal is to guide the University toward a systematic and integrated energy policy that emphasizes health and integrity, climate protection, efficiency, cost-effectiveness and stability, fairness for all University constituents, and consistency with priorities set by the UNH Academic Plan and UNH Campus Master Plan.
 The ETF complements and integrates the work of related UNH groups including the:

 - Energy & Utilities

 - Transportation Policy Committee

 - Ecological Advocates

 - Sustainability Stewards